GatiAher/lagaan-football-pool-app/README.md

 sudo service nginx restart
 ```

 NOTE: provided `lagaan_nginx.conf` assumes that the path to lagaan-football-pool-app is `/data/lagaan-football-pool-app`.
+Change it if necessary.

 6. Access files from browser